hazelcast/hazelcast-python-client/README.md

 INFO: [4.0.0] [dev] [hz.client_0] Client shutdown.
 ```

-Let's go over the `LoggerConfig` options one by one.

 #### Setting Logging Level

-Although you can not change the logging levels used within the Hazelcast Python client, you can specify a logging level that is used to threshold the logs that are at least as severe as your specified level using `ClientConfig.logger_config.level`.
+Although you can not change the logging levels used within the Hazelcast Python client, you can specify a logging level that is used to threshold the logs that are at least as severe as your specified level using `logging_level` argument.

 Here is the table listing the default logging levels that come with the `logging` module and numeric values that represent their severity: